NETWAYS/foreman-training/provisioning/03_pxe.md

 In the first step of the wizard select the network boot

-### Select "Linux" and "Red Hat Enterprise Linux 7.2" for CentOS or "Debian jessie" for Debian according to your preferences
+### Select "Linux" and "Red Hat Enterprise Linux 7.4" for CentOS or "Debian stretch" for Debian according to your preferences

-In the second step choose "Linux" as operating system type and accoding to your preferences as version "Red Hat Enterprise Linux 7.2" for CentOS or "Debian jessie" for Debian.
+In the second step choose "Linux" as operating system type and accoding to your preferences as version "Red Hat Enterprise Linux 7.4" for CentOS or "Debian stretch" for Debian.
 For later labs you will also have to choose an operating system, deploy at least one of every kind.

 ### Keep the minimum requirements for RAM, CPU and Disk

 In the third step stick with the minimum requirements for RAM and CPU because several system will be deployed.
+CentOS installer will require at least 1.5 GB instead of the default.
 In the forth step keep the disk as small as possible but it will not matter as long as it is thin provisioned.

 ### Name your virtual machine "pxe" and select the network "foreman"